Invest-In-a-Tech/Project-Chimera/README.md

 1) I can build and evaluate AI/ML tools.
 2) I understand market mechanics and microstructure.

-Project Chimera combines these edges to find patterns worth trading.
+ES Microstructure Research combines these edges to find patterns worth trading.
 It starts **not** as a fully automated system (and may never be).
 It's a research pipeline where **human + AI** collaborate to surface and test edges.

 ## What I'm Bringing
 - 5+ years trading U.S. equities/futures